Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 To activate the virtual environment:

-1. Remove any open Terminal by clicking the `Kill Terminal` button
+1. Remove any existing open Terminal by clicking the `Kill Terminal` button

 <img src="assets/labsetup_killterminal.png" />